-Remote education is provided through live online lessons.
+Remote education is provided in line with our policy.
 Safeguarding considerations will include using local WSCP checklists and government guidance.

 Providing remote education: guidance for schools - GOV.UK (www.gov.uk)

 Part B Child Protection Procedures

 Categories and Definitions

 To ensure that our pupils are protected from harm, we need to understand what types of behaviour constitute abuse and neglect.